Torvill and Dean announce skating retirement on 40th anniversary of Olympic gold

 “Touring around the world, skating in front of hundreds of thousands of people and then Dancing On Ice starting up because of winning the Olympics.”

-Olympic glory followed a sustained period of success at the World, European and British Championships during the early part of the 1980s.
+Torvill and Dean’s Valentine’s Day performance followed a sustained period of success at the World, European and British Championships during the early part of the 80s.

 As they took to ice at the 1984 Winter Games, they did not skate for the first 20 seconds of their routine – in order to comply with Olympic rules – before they burst into life.